genezaleski/pantrypal/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Please refer to the Design Document(PDF) at the top level of the repository for usage screenshots, general app outlines and flow diagrams.
+Please refer to the Design Document(PDF) at the top level of this repository for usage screenshots, general app outlines and flow diagrams.

+Additionally, please view the demo video at the top level of this repository to see a navigation and feature overview.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>